Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal1.md

 ## Questions to ask about the proposal
 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

+Questions about strategic fit
+What organisational goals does this specifically advance — tie to hybrid working, cost reduction, sustainability targets shown on the page.

+Which applications are incompatible or require special handling — connect to the application compatibility and testing items in the pilot plan.

+What are the OPEX vs CAPEX impacts (VDI licenses, cloud compute, booking subscriptions) and how do they affect the business case — connects to the economic analysis and ROI drivers.

+Which procurement vehicles and timelines are required for public sector compliance — relates to political/procurement points in the PEST section.

+Who owns go/no‑go decisions and what escalation path or remediation plan exists if KPIs are not met — ties to governance, stakeholder approvals, and decision gates across the page.

+Is current network capacity sufficient for VDI peaks and concurrent logins — relates to the feasibility, latency and availability risks on the page.

+How will identity be handled (SSO/MFA, smart cards, biometrics) and what is the fallback — maps to the security controls and user friction concerns.

+What session and endpoint controls prevent data leakage on shared workstations — ties to recommended hardening, timeouts and policies.

 * question 1
 * question 2